-Decisions, which leads to more sustainable and resilient cities, need to be build on appropriate informations, but traditional Geographic information systems (GIS) tools are not able catch up with demands of urgent development and data inequality in rapidly urbanizing regions.
+Decisions, which leads to more sustainable and resilient cities, need to be built on appropriate information, but traditional Geographic information systems (GIS) tools are not able to catch up with demands of urgent development and data inequality in rapidly urbanizing regions.

-As Design Leader I was guiding development of the ur-scape to give user full control over analysis and simulations in every moment of the work to preserve human driven planning principles.
-In our design we are integrating qualitative and quantitative data at multiple scales, what gives stakeholders complete understanding of the consequences within simulated actions .
-Open source development allows cities adapt every aspect to their local needs and keep tool relevant and affordable.
+As Design Leader I was guiding the development of the ur-scape to give user full control over-analysis and simulations in every moment of the work to preserve human-driven planning principles.
+In our design, we are integrating qualitative and quantitative data at multiple scales, which gives stakeholders a complete understanding of the consequences of simulated actions.
+Open source development allows cities to adapt every aspect to their local needs and keep tool relevant and affordable.

 The tool has been implemented in the city of Bandung, Indonesia with the personal support of the city major and support from Asian development bank and Swiss secretariat for foreigner affairs (SECO).
 Planning is now underway to roll out the software to some of 27 other cities in Indonesia.
 Further interest in the software is coming from cities in India, Bangladesh and China.